Archivi categoria: astrattismo

 She is the co-founder of the ICM Photo Academy, where she teaches ICM photography courses both in person and online.

-She has held several solo and group exhibitions in Finland, Sweden, Denmark, Scotland, the United States, and Germany, and since 2017, she has run an art gallery called Villa Vinkkeliin her hometown.
+She has held several solo and group exhibitions in Finland, Sweden, Denmark, Scotland, the United States, and Germany, and since 2017, she has run an art gallery called Villa Vinkkeli in her hometown.

-Her artistic focus is entirely on ICM photography and artistic creation.
 ICM offers a way to make invisible feelings and repressed emotions visible.

 When taking a photo in ICM, camera movement can create elements that were initially absent in the scene, making invisible elements visible.